 a.
 Multiple heavy load movement and associated crane operation evolutions are expected to occur during pre-construction and construction activities in and around operating unit(s) which have the potential to affect risk significant SSCs.
 The potential adverse impact of these evolutions on operating unit(s) depends on the distance from vital SSCs and buried piping, the number access roads supporting pre-construction and construction activities and operating unit(s), and if they occur near transmission lines providing off-site power to operating unit(s) and switch yards.
 RIs should be aware of licensee’s plans for heavy load movements and crane operations.
 Additionally, concrete booms can extend to heights where impact with offsite power lines maybe a concern.

 b.
 The RIs should bring any concerns they have of potentially negative impact on the operating unit(s) from pre-construction and construction activities heavy load movements and associated crane operations to the attention of the licensee and CRI.
-The following and guidance are recommended for determining the risk significance to operating unit(s) from heavy load movements and associated crane operations:
+The following IPs and guidance are recommended for determining the risk significance to operating unit(s) from heavy load movements and associated crane operations:

-1.
+1. IP 71111.13 “Maintenance Risk Assessment and Emergent Work Control”

 2. IP 71111.20, “Refueling and Other Outage Activities”